Something New Under the Sun

 While summer activities are an obvious opportunity for UV exposure, Dr. Matarrese reminds us of some less-obvious sources:

 - Window light (e.g. your workspace is next to a window or you spend time driving in a vehicle)

-While skin health should be a year-round concern, May is Skin Cancer Awareness Month because in the Northern Hemisphere it’s during this time of year that we tilt toward the sun.
-We asked experts from the UVM Health Network for practical advice on how we can best protect ourselves as the rain and cold give way to sunshine and warmth.
-They agree that the best way to avoid skin cancer is by limiting your sun exposure.
-Do the following:
+We also asked other experts from the UVM Health Network for practical advice on how we can best protect against the sun, and they all agree that the best way to avoid skin cancer is by limiting sun exposure by doing the following

 - Cover up.
 Wear wide-brimmed hats, sun-protective clothing and sunglasses

 - Stay indoors between 10 a.m. and 2 p.m.

 - Wear sunscreen, SPF 30 or higher.
 The higher, the better.

 Dr. Bui also advises paying particularly close attention to areas of the body where the skin is more sensitive, like the ears and scalp.
 It’s important, too, to use at least a bit more sunscreen than you might think.
 “You usually need to apply a pretty thick layer every two hours if you're out in the sun,” she explains.